HOME |

 2. Brush up my English vocabulary (and general usage) to greatly reduce my mistakes

-3. Put more effort in writing
+3. Put more effort into writing

 3. Write more articles